 Thailand: UW Hmong Studies in Thailand

-The following programs are offered for the semester, year, and sometimes summer session and take place in less-traditional destinations where there will be engagement with linguistically and socioeconomically diverse communities.
+The following programs are offered through a variety of session options and take place in less-traditional destinations where there will be engagement with linguistically and socioeconomically diverse communities.
 Some of these programs offer internship, directed study and volunteer opportunities that could be done in an educational setting or one specifically focused on children.
-These programs also may offer the opportunity to live with a local host family.
+Several of these offer opportunities to build language skills in Spanish, for example.

 Ghana: CIEE in Ghana